 "Stop it right there," The sharp but eerily calm voice of the parka-man spoke while pushing his gun harder against B.A's skull.
 "Or I will have the pleasure to blow your brains out.
 The wanted poster said dead or alive.
 But I need you alive for just a little longer."

 B.A froze and looked up at the man with hate-filled eyes.

-It took the still dazed men a minute to get back to their feet and catch their breath.
+It took the still dazed crooks a minute to get back on their feet and catch their breath.
 However, they were very quick to restrain the big guy, painfully forcing his hands to his back and binding them with a rope.